dali-lab/build/milestones/step03/index.md

 ---
 layout: page
-title: Step 3: Greyscales, Code Scaffolding
+title: Step 3
 published: true
 ---

-## Overview
+## Greyscales, Code Scaffolding

 Create grayscales for each main interaction and screen, and conduct rapid user testing to validate design solutions.
 Setup initial code scaffolding with tools and frameworks chosen.